Flood Insurance Explained: Cost, Coverage & Do You Need It?

 Find your best options in less than 2 minutes

-Flood insurance is one of the most misunderstood and overlooked protections in personal finance — and the stakes couldn't be higher.
+Flood insurance is one of the most misunderstood and overlooked protections in personal finance, and the stakes couldn't be higher.
 Millions of American homeowners assume their homeowners policy covers flood damage, only to discover the hard way that it doesn't.
-Whether you're in a designated high-risk flood zone or a quiet inland neighborhood, floods can strike without warning and leave behind destruction that costs tens of thousands of dollars to repair.
+Whether you're in a designated high-risk flood zone or a quiet inland neighborhood, floods can strike without warning and leave behind destruction that can cost tens of thousands of dollars to repair.

 Key Pinch Points